PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

       - Manage Need Variants
       - Manage Need Attributes / Links
    *  - `only`
+      -  - Can change complete parts of the documentation
-      -  - Build-in sphinx directive
+         - Build-in sphinx directive
       -  - Always add the elements to the datamodel
          - Does not support else or elif
       - +
       - --
    *  - `ifconfig`
+      -  - Can change complete parts of the documentation
-      -  - Build-in sphinx directive
+         - Build-in sphinx directive
       -  - Always add the elements to the datamodel
          - Does not support else or elif
       - +
       - --
    *  - `if-collection`
+      -  - Can change complete parts of the documentation
-      -  - Wonderfull to be combined with content specific to collections
+         - Wonderfull to be combined with content from collections
       -  - Has to be installed and configured
          - Does not support else or elif
       - +
       - --
    *  - `ifelse`
-      -  - Can chnage complete sections / parts of the documentation easly
+      -  - Can change complete parts of the documentation easly
          - Support else or elif
       -  - Has to be installed and configured
       - ++